TEG in Secondary Schools

 Contact us at teanga@mu.ie or on (01) 708 3737.

-An information session for schools will be organised early in the school year.
+An information session for registered schools will be organised early in the school year.